TBDM-24-25/SampleGen-Orchestrator/README.md

 ##### Celery Workers
 The Celery Workers host independent processes (Tasks) handling the job orchestration.
 All Tasks are connected to the Kafka cluster to communicate with the Container Handler by consuming and producing messages for Kafka.
 The tasks are connected to specific Kafka topics.
 All tasks are running in parallel and are distributed over multiple Celery Workers.
 The Celery Workers are running in a distributed environment and are connected to the Redis message broker.
 All tasks are handling business logic independently and are manipulating the main database (SQlite).

+###### Job Start Scheduler
+The Job Start Scheduler is responsible for monitoring the job starting conditions (DateTime in UCT format).
+If the conditions are fulfilled, the Container Handler is requested to start the jobs.
+The Job Start Scheduler is producing messages to the Kafka topic Job_Instruction.

 ###### Job Stop Scheduler
 The Job Stop Scheduler is responsible for monitoring running jobs.
 If the jobs have reached their maximum computation time, Container Handler is requested to stop the jobs.
 The Job Stop Scheduler is producing messages to the Kafka topic Job_Instruction.